smblott-github/chromix/README.md

 Chromix is a command-line utility for controlling Google chrome.
 It can be used, amongst other things, to create, switch, focus, reload and remove tabs.

-Here's an example.
+Here's a use case.
 Say you're editing an [asciidoc](http://www.methods.co.nz/asciidoc/userguide.html) or a [markdown](http://daringfireball.net/projects/markdown/) document.
 The work flow is: edit, compile, and reload the chrome tab to see your changes.